metabase/metabase/docs/configuring-metabase/caching.md

 ### Duration caching policy

+{% include plans-blockquote.html feature="Duration caching policy" %}

 Keep the cache for a number of hours.
 When someone runs a query, Metabase will first check if it's cached the results.
 If not, it runs the query and caches the results for as long as you set the duration.

 ### Schedule caching policy

+{% include plans-blockquote.html feature="Schedule caching policy" %}

 Pick when to regularly invalidate the cache.
-Metabase will periodically run the query according to the schedule you set and store the results.
-Other people running queries have no effect on when the results are refreshed; they'll always get the cached results unless they explicitly [clear the cache](#clearing-the-cache).
+Metabase will only store results when people run a query, and it will clear the cached results according to the cadence you set here.

 You can schedule caching to invalidate: